byatesrae/coinbase_vwap/readme.md

 use compression? (in coinbase notes)

 a bunch of auxilery stuff (e.g shell scripts, docker files, makefile) copy pasted from a previous project

+Coinbase doco updated while I was halfway through implementation.
+The link referenced from the Code Evaluation no longer works (at the time of writing this) - https://docs.cloud.coinbase.com/exchange/docs/#the-matches-channel